 Come explore the museum’s 19 rooms of art, culture and history!

-Memorial Hall Museum is closed for the season and will open again May 3rd, 2014.
-Hours to be announced.
+Memorial Hall Museum is open Tuesday through Sunday (closed Mondays) from May 31st until October 31st.
+Hours are 11 am to 4:30 pm.
 Admission is $6 for adults; $3 for youth and students 6-21.
 The museum is also open by appointment or for school groups; please call 413-774-7476 ext 10 if you would like to schedule a group tour.
 Get directions here.

 Note to Teachers and Special Interest Groups: Memorial Hall Museum is also available for field trips and group tours.
 More information here.